emiflake/unison-json/TUTORIAL.md

     <*> (Decode.field "id" Decode.int)
     <*> (Decode.field "name" Decode.string)
 ```
 Generally, the pattern is always more or less the same.

-First, we have the type we want to create passed into @Decode.succeed
+First, we have the type we want to create passed into `Decode.succeed`

 ```hs
 Decode.succeed YourType
 ```

 Then, we have each of the fields you want to feed into the type.

 ```hs
     <*> (Decode.field "myField" myFieldDecoder)
     <*> (Decode.field "myField2" myOtherFieldDecoder)
 ```

-In our case, we could use @Decode.int and @Decode.string, because our fields contained
+In our case, we could use `Decode.int` and `Decode.string`, because our fields contained
 those primitive types.
 But if you have nesting, you can put your own decoders in there!

 ## So, we decoded the ID and the name, but what about the likes?